 - If the card has a fast writing speed, the indicator will not appear or the level (if displayed) will not increase much.
 First, record a few test movies to see if the card can write fast enough. - If the indicator shows that the card is full, and movie recording stops automatically, the sound near the end of the movie may not be recorded properly. - If the card's writing speed is slow (due to fragmentation) and the indicator appears, formatting the card may make the writing speed faster.

 Audio restrictions

-- Note that the following restrictions apply when [♠: Movie rec quality] is set to FFID 1997 [PB] (NTSC) or FFID 1997 [PB] (PAL), or when [♠: Audio compression] is set to [Enable]. - · Sound will not be recorded for approx. the last two frames. - When you play back movies in Windows, movie images and sound may become slightly out of synchronization.
+- - · Sound will not be recorded for approx. the last two frames. - When you play back movies in Windows, movie images and sound may become slightly out of synchronization.

 Notes for movie recording